amymehta/Repo1/journal.md

 #### Thoughts/Questions/Ideas
 - I would say my answer to the question 'Why should a retail website use a chatbot on their website' has changed a little bit.
 When I first thought about it a few weeks ago, I mainly focused on the quick accessibility to help aspect of it.
 I didn't think a whole lot about how chatbots can be further used to make suggestions based on user preferences and help the user find something that fits in their criteria.
 ---
+## Day 25

+### Date: 7/17/2023

+#### Tasks Accomplished
+- Looked over the format and organization of some websites online

+#### Things I Learned

+#### Thoughts/Questions/Ideas
+- A quality that can be important within a chatbot is advanced conversational abilities.
+It would be helpful if they could proactively seek information and ask clarifying questions when needed.

+---## Day 26

+### Date: 7/18/2023

+#### Tasks Accomplished
+- Looked over the format and organization of some websites online

+#### Things I Learned

+#### Thoughts/Questions/Ideas
+- If customers are confronted with large blocks of text they may get overwhelmed and lose interest in the conversation.
+Cutting out unnecessary words and using bullet points instead of lengthy answers can help keep a simple dialogue and give better customer support.

+---## Day 27

+### Date: 7/19/2023

+#### Tasks Accomplished
+- Looked over the format and organization of some websites online

+#### Things I Learned

+#### Thoughts/Questions/Ideas
+- A chatbot's script should be able to handle any misunderstandings.
+In the case of any misunderstandings, it should suggest FAQs or even prepare some sort of error message so customers can get back to the conversation without having to start over.
+---